elbaza1/o.wafi-y.elbaza/README.md

 - tomcat7:run
 Then you will have access to the home page on
 - http://localhost:8080/
-#Start by adding people using the form, once finished go to the Home form using the link at the top, you will be redirect to
+<br>Start by adding people using the form, once finished go to the Home form using the link at the top, you will be redirect to
 - http://localhost:8080/HomeInfo
 ---
 ## For the Rest Part